ai4ci/tidyabc/docs/reference/calculate_wasserstein.md

-# Calculate a wasserstein distance
+# Calculate a Wasserstein distance

-This function takes simulation and observed data and calculates a normalised wasserstein distance.
+This function takes simulation and observed data and calculates a normalised Wasserstein distance.

 ## Usage